steveklabnik/rust_for_rubyists/book/chapter-08.rst

 This will work, though it will tell us that ``y`` was never used.
 And they point at two different copies of 10, not the same one.

-Because you have the one pointer to a owned box, you can send the pointer to another task with ``move``::
+Because you have the one pointer to an owned box, you can send the pointer to another task with ``move``::

   use task::spawn;